 - quick breathing.

 People often question why lymphoma has happened to them.
-They feel it is unfair and doesn’t make sense, particularly if they have been in good health up until this point.
+They feel it is unfair and doesn’t make sense, particularly if they have been in good health up until this point in their lives.

-It is common to feel irritable with the people around you.
-You may resent that they can carry on with their lives while you are having to make changes to yours.
+It is also common to feel irritable with the people around you.
+You might resent that they can carry on with their lives while you are having to make changes to yours.
 It can feel irritating to receive well-meant advice from family and friends.
 For example, people might encourage you to ‘be positive’ and to ‘fight’ your illness.
 If someone close to you has lymphoma, you might feel a sense of pressure to feel positive for both of you.
 However, there will be times when you don’t feel positive or motivated, and such comments can lead to feelings of hurt.
 You might also feel ‘detached’ and emotionally distant from these people.

-Some people feel grief and loss for their good health – you might feel a sense of grief and sorrow in the uncertainty of whether you can continue to live your life in the same way that you have until now.
+Some people feel a deep loss for their good health – you might feel a sense of grief and sorrow in the uncertainty of whether you can continue to live your day-to-day life as you have until now.
 You might also feel sad for your family and friends, knowing that they, too, are coping with challenging feelings.
 If someone close to you has lymphoma, you might also feel great sadness and loss.
 Some people then also feel guilty for feeling this way, and feel a sense of pressure to be positive.
 Memories and feelings about other losses you have had in your life could also be triggered.

 It’s human nature to look for someone or something to blame, or at least to help explain things.
 In most cases, however, the cause of lymphoma is not known.
 There is little or no evidence to suggest that anything you have or have not done has caused you to develop lymphoma.

 There might be times when you feel unable to be around others.
 You might feel that no one really understands what you’re going through.
 Some people pretend to feel OK even when they don’t really feel this way.
 You might worry about how people will respond if you tell them how you really feel.